OSLL/tello-dev/ros/README.md

 ## Bugs

 * When the drone moves, it has an error in movements.
 If the drone moves left-right indefinitely, it will not stay in line, but will move slightly forward
-* When controlling the drone with gamepad, sometimes it remembers the last direction of movement and keeps moving in that direction
 * In `rclpy`, `Rate.sleep()` does not work in the main thread.
 An extra thread must be used ([[1]](https://docs.ros.org/en/rolling/How-To-Guides/Sync-Vs-Async.html)[[2]](https://answers.ros.org/question/358343/rate-and-sleep-function-in-rclpy-library-for-ros2/)) (***Need to check***)

 ## Twist message axis and drone axis